 Honest Journalism: The same principal is applied to the publishing of stories.
 There are no sponsored posts or even advertising on CB.
 The writers and photographers are paid fairly for their work on stories that we all believe in.

 The cities we are drawn to all have a culinary tradition of untold richness as well as a certain tension, be it political instability, the tug between East and West, the clash between modern and ancient identities, migration, rapid gentrification, bankruptcy, or a post-colonial hangover.
 Our decision to get started in a city is always the result of a trip filled with many meals where we are given in intimate view of that tension, right there on the table.
 By getting lost in this warren of independent food purveyors struggling to preserve or adapt tradition in fast-paced urban life, we start to discover the deep complexity and true flavor of the city.
-At present, you’ll find our regular dispatches from Athens, Barcelona, Istanbul, Lisbon, Marseille, Mexico City, Naples, Porto, Queens (NY), Shanghai, Tbilisi and Tokyo.
+At present, you’ll find our regular dispatches from Athens, Barcelona, Istanbul, Lisbon, Los Angeles, Marseille, Mexico City, Naples, Porto, Queens (NY), Shanghai, Tbilisi and Tokyo.

-Maintaining social distancing requirements: Our guides will maintain social distancing during tours and trips, according to regulations issued by local health authorities.
+Maintaining social distancing requirements: Our guides maintain social distancing during tours and trips, according to regulations issued by local health authorities.

-Going local: Our food tours and culinary trips will continue to feature independent, family-run businesses and spotlight local products and small producers.
+Going local: Our food tours and culinary trips continue to feature independent, family-run businesses and spotlight local products and small producers.

-Respecting local needs: Since new regulations will require restaurants to limit their seating, we will make sure that our tours and trips don’t displace local patrons.
+Respecting local needs: Since new regulations require restaurants to limit their seating, we will make sure that our tours and trips don’t displace local patrons.

-Honoring tradition: We will continue to honor the traditions of the communities we work with by promoting their cultural and culinary heritage.
+Honoring tradition: We continue to honor the traditions of the communities we work with by promoting their cultural and culinary heritage.

-Preserving community memory: By telling the stories of the unsung culinary heroes of these communities, we will continue to help preserve community memory and keep the unique spirit of neighborhoods and their local businesses alive.
+Preserving community memory: By telling the stories of the unsung culinary heroes of these communities, we continue to help preserve community memory and keep the unique spirit of neighborhoods and their local businesses alive.

 Expressing appreciation: Human contact with the local community is one of the joys of our tours and trips and the reason many of us travel.
-Despite the requirements of social distancing, we will continue to safely express our appreciation of all the culinary masters we meet along the way.
+Despite the requirements of social distancing, we continue to safely express our appreciation of all the culinary masters we meet along the way.

 Supporting independent businesses: Small, independent businesses are what make our cities and their culinary landscape so spectacular.
 These businesses — from neighborhood bodega in Barcelona to grill joints in Tokyo — are highly vulnerable these days and it is particularly challenging for them to adapt to the new conditions.
 Our support, now more than ever, is particularly important.